-Before beginning an application please read the application instructions carefully.
-The Vanier CGS agency-specific selection committees are multidisciplinary and applications should be written with a non-specialist research audience in mind.
+Before beginning an application please read the Application instructions carefully.
+The Vanier CGS agency-specific selection committees are multidisciplinary; applications should be written with a non-specialist research audience in mind.

 Individual application documents can be submitted in either English or French.